-- 1. Perform the Preparation procedure on page 6-5. - 2.
-Remove the RF screen and bulb as described on page 6-5. - 3.
-Remove the lamphead cover as described in the Internal Blower or External Blower Lamphead Cover Removal procedures. - 4.
-Remove the two M4 screws shown in Figure 6-16.
+- 1. Remove the RF screen and bulb as described in Internal Blower Lamphead Filter Replacement instructions on page 6-5 of this section. - 2.
+Remove the lamphead cover as described in the Internal Blower Lamphead Cover Replacement on page 6-12 of this section or External Blower Lamphead Cover Removal procedures on page 6-13 of this section. - 3.
+Remove the two M4 bracket screws shown in Figure 6-16.